ByronMorley/silverstripe_master_template/README.md

 #### Step 6

-Remove and re-intialise the git file if you wish to use git to manage your project
+Remove and re-intialise the git file if you wish to use git to manage your project.

 ## Authors